ccme-tmc/gap3a/doc/dev/README-devnote.md

   1. Implement contribution from head and wing singularity for direct integration in supercell BZ, i.e. `iop_q0=1`.
 Too small GW band gap, and smaller GW0 gap than G0W0 one are obtained.
-(TO FODO: DONE on 2018-11-25)
+(TODO: DONE on 2018-11-25)

 ## 2018-11-25 (zmy)